wjw465150/Groovy_Recipes/Groovy_Recipes(Groovy食谱)5_6章节.md

   }
 }
 ```
-The File.write method is destructive: the contents of the file are overwritten with the new data.
+The File.write method is destructive: the contents of the file are overwritten with the new data.
 The ability to write an entire file in a single line of code is used to great effect in Section 6.4, Copying Files, on page 108.

 **Appending Data to an Existing File**
 ```groovy